-2. Review and Update of CLNA findings and priority needs
+2. Review and Update of Priority Needs.
+Complete the following:

-- a) Complete the CLNA and Budget workbook. - b) Complete the priority needs for each of the parts of the CLNA, Parts 1-A to Parts 1-G, to reflect needs identified in the 2021-2022 CLNA for the implementation of programs and activities during the 2022-2023 program year.
+- CLNA and Budget Excel Workbook. - Priority needs for each of the parts of the CLNA -Parts 1-A to Parts 1-G to reflect needs identified in the 2021-2022 CLNA for the implementation of programs and activities during the 2023-2024 program year.